Lenore Coffee: 1929–1937: Return to MGM

 In 1928, actor John Gilbert had written an original story for a proposed silent film.
 Four years later, Thalberg revived the project as a sound film, and assigned Coffee to write the script, with Monta Bell to direct.
 The film was titled Downstairs (1932).
 Sometime later, Coffee left MGM after several loan-out requests from competing studios had been turned down by Thalberg and Samuel Marx, MGM's head of screenwriting department.
-According to Coffee's account, she sent a letter listing potential film adaptations, including a remake of Camille with Greta Garbo, on Thalberg's office.
-She then phoned DeMille noting her salary cuts at MGM.
+According to Coffee's account, she sent a letter listing potential film adaptations, including a remake of Camille with Greta Garbo on Thalberg's office.
+She then phoned DeMille about her salary cuts.
 DeMille recommended she hire a talent agent, in which Coffee hired Phil Berg.

 At Paramount Pictures, Berg brokered a three-picture deal for Coffee with her salary at $1,000 a week; her first project was rewriting the script for Torch Singer (1933), which starred Claudette Colbert.
-When her three-picture deal expired, Coffee returned to Fox Film Corporation to write a script adaptation for All Men Are Enemies (1934) based on the novel by Richard Aldington.
+When her deal expired, Coffee returned to Fox Film Corporation to adapt All Men Are Enemies (1934), which had been based on the novel by Richard Aldington.
 Berg signed Coffee to another tenureship at MGM on a year's contract.
-There, she wrote the script adaptation of the 1933 novel Vanessa by Hugh Walpole.
+There, she adapted the 1933 novel Vanessa by Hugh Walpole into a screenplay.
 The script was submitted for approval by the Production Code Administration (PCA), then headed by Joseph Breen.
-He objected to the sexual immorality by the characters, which had to be rewritten for approval.
-Coffee then adapted Evelyn Prentice (1934) which starred William Powell and Myrna Loy.
+He objected to the characters' sexual immorality, which had to be rewritten for approval.
+Coffee then adapted Evelyn Prentice (1934), which starred William Powell and Myrna Loy.

-By 1935, her contract had expired, but MGM extended it for another two years.
+By 1935, her contract had expired, but MGM gave her a two-year extension.
 Coffee took a leave of absence and toured Europe.
 When she returned, she learned that David O. Selznick was leaving MGM and wanted to buy out Coffee's contract, which MGM refused.
-In 1937, Coffee approached Eddie Mannix about her assignments, and Mannix gave her The Rage of Paris script, which was set to star Jean Harlow.
-However, Harlow died on June 7, 1937, and the project was shelved.
+In 1937, Coffee approached Eddie Mannix about her assignments.
+Mannix gave her The Rage of Paris script, which was set to star Jean Harlow.
+However, Harlow died on June 7, 1937 and the project was shelved.
 Coffee's extended contract expired and she signed with Warner Bros, though she returned to MGM after several intervals.